fabiosenracorrea/Rocketseat_go_stack/Module_09_Advanced_CRUD_w_React/readme.md

 # Module 09 - Advanced CRUD w/ React

-This repository holds the content and exercises of Go Stack's seventh module.
+This repository holds the content and exercises of Go Stack's ninth module.

 ## Challenge Overview